-The numbers of children living with parental mental illness (CAPRI) are increasing[4].
-Numerous studies illustrate the risk of CAPRI developing their own mental illness[5-10].
-However, risk of mental illness is likely to be relatively rare compared to other more common outcomes including behavioural, educational, social and other difficulties [8,11-18].
-Some evidence suggests that paternal and maternal depression is associated with atypical cognitive development in CAPRI, with significantly delayed expressive language and lower IQ [13,14,19], particularly in exposed boys [15].
+increasing.
+Numerous studies illustrate the risk of CAPRI developing their own mental illness.2-7 However, risk of mental illness is likely to be relatively rare compared with other more common outcomes including behavioural, educational, social and other difficulties.5 8-15 Some evidence suggests that paternal and maternal depression is associated with atypical cognitive development in CAPRI, with significantly delayed expressive language and lower IQ, 10 11 16 particularly in exposed boys.
+15

 In spite of this, most CAPRI will remain resilient.
-Social support and education about mental illness may improve resilience [20-24], but little reliable information exists to help parents and clinicians understand better which children in the risk-set are likely to be at greatest risk and which may be resilient; this lack of understanding creates a challenge for services with limited resources.
-This is important not only for economic reasons, but also because those at greatest risk are also those likely to be most sensitive to intervention[25].
-Identifying a biomarker in infants for greatest risk of later cognitive deficits might allow early intervention or even prevention and improve the quality of life for a growing number of vulnerable children.
+Social support and education about mental illness may improve resilience, 17-21 but little reliable information exists to help parents and clinicians understand better which children in the risk set are likely to be at greatest risk and which may be resilient; this lack of understanding creates a challenge for services with limited resources.
+This is important not only for economic reasons, but also because those at greatest risk are also those likely to be most sensitive to intervention.
+Identifying a biomarker in infants for greatest risk of later cognitive deficits might allow early intervention

-fNIRS and CAPRI-Voc
+Functional near infrared spectroscopy and CAPRI-Voc

-fNIRS is a relatively new functional imaging technique, particularly suited for use in infants, due to safety (emission of visible light) and the smaller surface area of infant heads.
-It is based on the principle that many biological tissues are relatively transparent to light in the near and infrared ranges between 700-1150nm.
-Chromophores, tissues that absorb light, such as oxygenated (HbO) and deoxygenated haemoglobin (HHb) absorb specific wavelengths in this range offering an 'optical window' for non-invasive assessment of these compounds in the brain.
-Attenuation of specific wavelengths of near infrared light transmitted through the tissue of interest allows calculation of changes in the concentration of HbO and HHb (in m-molar units) by applying the modified Beer Lambert law.
-Using multiple light emitting sources and detectors allows for topographic maps of changes in HbO and HHb to be generated across the illuminated region.
-Analogous to functional magnetic resonance imaging (fMRI), using blood oxygen level dependent (BOLD) changes, fNIRS provides an index of functional brain activity via downstream cortical blood flow and neuronal activity.
-Burgeoning evidence supports reasonable concordance between fMRI and fNIRS measures, although they are best viewed as complementary methodologies[26]. fNIRS lacks the spatial resolution of fMRI and, in particular, is limited to measuring superficial cortical areas close to the scalp with the depth determined by the separation between transmitter and detector.
-It is, however, a low cost, portable, safe, quick and extremely well tolerated 'bedside' technology that allows neuroimaging to be carried out when fMRI scanning is difficult or contraindicated. fNIRS provides greater temporal resolution than fMRI (data acquisition typically in the order of 10Hz) allowing for detailed analysis of the haemodynamic response function of oxyhaemoglobin but also deoxyhaemoglobin associated with neural activity, e.g. latency effects.
+Functional near infrared spectroscopy (fNIRS) is a relatively new functional imaging technique, particularly suited for use in infants, due to its ease of use, portability, tolerance of movement and non-invasive nature.
+It is based on the principle that many biological tissues are relatively transparent to light in the near infrared ranges between 700 and 1150 nm.
+Chromophores, molecules that absorb light, such as oxygenated (HbO) and deoxygenated haemoglobin (HHb), absorb specific wavelengths in this range offering an 'optical window' for non-invasive assessment of these compounds in the brain.
+Using multiple light-emitting sources and detectors allows for topographic maps of changes in HbO and HHb to be generated across the illuminated region.
+Analogous to functional MRI (fMRI), using blood oxygen level-dependent changes, fNIRS provides an index of functional brain activity via downstream cortical blood flow and neuronal activity.
+Evidence supports reasonable concordance between fMRI and fNIRS measures, although they are best viewed as complementary methodologies. fNIRS lacks the spatial resolution of fMRI, in that it is limited to measuring superficial cortical areas close to the scalp.
+It is, however, a low-cost, portable, safe, quick and extremely well-tolerated 'bedside' technology that allows neuroimaging to be carried out when fMRI scanning is difficult or contraindicated. fNIRS provides greater temporal resolution than fMRI (data acquisition typically in the order of 10Hz) allowing for detailed analysis of the haemodynamic response function of both HbO and HHb associated with neural activity, for example, latency effects.

-This study will utilise a bespoke fNIRS imaging paradigm and array design which has been piloted already in young infants of 40 healthy mothers to assess early language development[27,28]. fNIRS is particularly suited to infants as it does not require the infrastructure, cost or tolerance of MRI or the addition of conductive gels (e.g. EEG) in order to acquire data.
-The fNIRS system (mini-NTS, Gower labs, UCL, UK) is a bedside, portable imaging system that can be operated in participants' homes or at a familiar clinical setting such as a GP surgery or health centre, allowing the research team greater scope to recruit new mothers and infants and perform those assessments in familiar environments.
+This study will use a bespoke fNIRS imaging paradigm and array design, previously piloted in young infants of 40 healthy mothers to assess early language development.
+24 25 fNIRS is particularly suited to infants as it does not require the infrastructure, cost or tolerance of MRI or the addition of conductive gels (eg, electroencephalography, EEG) in order to acquire data.
+The fNIRS system (mini-NTS, Gower labs, UCL, UK) is a bedside, portable imaging system that can be operated in participants' homes or at a familiar clinical setting such as a General Practitioner (GP) surgery or health centre, allowing the research team greater scope to recruit new mothers and infants and perform those assessments in familiar environments.
 The fNIRS system provides a 48-channel array for topographical coverage of bilateral superior temporal cortices.